camunda/camunda-docs-manual/content/update/minor/75-to-76/index.md

 ## Special Considerations

 This section describes changes in the engine's default behavior.
 While the changes are reasonable, your implementation may rely on the previous default behavior.
 Thus, the previous behavior can be restored by explicitly setting a configuration option.
-Accordingly, this section applies to any embedded process engine but is not required for a successful upgrade.
+Accordingly, this section applies to any embedded process engine but is not required for a successful update.

 {{< note title="TODO" class="info" >}}
   Add engine changes!